webpack/webpack.js.org/src/content/guides/getting-started.md

 ## Conclusion

-With a basic build complete, we recommend you read the next guide [`Asset Management`](/guides/asset-management) to learn how to manage assets like images and fonts with webpack.
+With a basic build complete, we recommend you read the [`Asset Management guide`](/guides/asset-management/) to learn how to manage assets like images and fonts with webpack.
 At this point, the project should look like this:

 __project__